Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

-To see what is available, simply click the Music button on the toolbar at the top of the screen and use the play button to preview the tracks.
+To see what is available, simply click the Background Music button on the toolbar at the top of the screen and use the play button to preview the tracks.
 When you find the one you want, click it to highlight the track and then click Done.
 So far, that doesn't sound all that sophisticated, right?

 Well, it gets better because Windows will automatically alter that track so that it fits the length of your video.
-No more abrupt stops or fade outs when your video ends.
+No more abrupt stops or fade-outs when your video ends.
 The music will be timed perfectly to the length of your video.
 If you add an extra video clip later, the music adjusts accordingly.
 If you take out a few photos, the music adjusts accordingly.
 It's really very clever and it definitely adds a level of professionalism to your videos.

 Sharing and Exporting Videos in Windows 10

-When you are ready to share your video with others, click the Share and Export button to see a list of your options.
+When you are ready to share your video with others, click the Finish Video button to see a list of your options.
 You can choose the file size you want to produce as well as whether you want to download it to your computer or share it via email or social media.
 The choice is yours.
-I made one, downloaded it to my computer and then uploaded it to YouTube.
-You can see that video below.

-Alternative Video Editors for Windows
+Alternative Video Editor for Windows 10

 Vote Now in the Battle of the Windows Video Editors